WireCell/wirecell.github.io/manual.md

 In the DIY mode, the installer is free to provide the third-party packages in any convenient way.
 Many of them are available on well supported operating systems such as Debian/Ubuntu.
 Homebrew for Mac OS X is not a core developer platform but may provide many.
 Redhat derived Linux distributions may find suitable package on EPEL.
 Most of the required packages are fairly easy to build from source.

 However the installer decides to build in DIY-mode the WCT build system should be able to be given proper installation locations via the `--with-*` flags as described above.
 If it seems not to be the case, please contact the developers.

+<a id="singularity-cvmfs-externals"></a>

+### Singularity containers and CVMFS

+One mostly &ldquo;turn key&rdquo; sway to provide an environment for WCT development and running is to use Singularity containers possibly augmented with CVMFS.
+Instructions and support can be found in the [wire-cell-singularity](https://github.com/WireCell/wire-cell-singularity) package.

 <a id="spack-installed-externals"></a>